nnmm/nnmm.github.io/_posts/2023-01-11-folding-arguments-into-the-macro.markdown

 For the `span()` function, I was able to confine the difference to just one function call through clever (or horrible?) use of `.into()`, so all that needs to be passed in is the function name.

-For the `pulsewidth()` function, I abstracted the parts of the methods that are different into a lambda which needs to be passed in.
-It works, but the macro invocation starts to get unreadable already.
+For the `pulsewidth()` function, I abstracted the parts of the methods that are different into a closure which needs to be passed in.
+It works, but the macro invocation starts to get unwieldy already.

 Note that **every difference becomes a macro argument**.
 When you have many small differences, the macro argument list gets longer and longer.